 Our Family law team clarifies the different types of maintenance arising from divorce and how long they last.

-There are 2 types of maintenance or periodical payments arising from a divorce
+There are two types of maintenance or periodical payments arising from a divorce:

 Child maintenance following divorce

-With child maintenance, this ends completely when a child reaches the latter of 19 years of age or ceases full time education (including university and further education)
+With child maintenance, the court will generally make an order that this ends completely when a child reaches the latter of 18 years of age or ceases full time secondary education.

 Although many parents support their adult children beyond that time there is no legal obligation to do so.
 Single parents can therefore find themselves supporting and housing a family of adult children with no means of obtaining help from their ex-spouse – very difficult in situations in which a parent feels they have no option but to help or house their adult children.